 After trying in vain to find a replacement we asked Benoit Toupin to join.
 The band became Isaac Bicker.

 Isaac Bicker opened for Brownsville Station once.
 Both Ben and I played Marshall 100 watt stacks and Gibsons.
 Sonny had a double set of Ludwig’s.
 We had an Altec Lansing sound system with Voice of the Theatre Boxes.
 Unbelievably we never had monitors.
 We played what I would call heavy blues.
 We were big Cream fans.

 In 1972 I moved to Montreal with my mom.This led to a big change in my life.
 I basically wanted to break into the Montreal seen.

-The band met with with a certain Michel Noiseux who seemed to have more on the ball than Pierre Gravel.
-He was managing the Shaky Al Blues band which featured Jim Zeller the best harp player and and Jean Millaire the best blues guitarist in Montreal.
+The band met with a certain Michel Noiseux who seemed to have more on the ball than Pierre Gravel.
+He was managing the Shaky Al Blues band which featured Jim Zeller the best harp player and Jean Millaire the best blues guitarist in Montreal.

 He had me jam with the Shaky Al band and introduced me to Robin Harp.
 Before long Sonny and I joined the Robin harp blues band.

 We later played backup for Eddie” the Chief” Clearwater.
 The gig was at “Cafe Campus” with the likes of Le Gros Pierre, Pierre Flynn, Pierre Senecal etc. all on stage.